Earn Your High School Diploma and Career Certificate Online!

 - Completed at least one year of high school

 Once enrolled, Career Online High School pairs each student with an online academic coach, who provides the student with an individual career path, offers ongoing guidance, evaluates performance and connects the student with resources needed to master the courses.

 A student can complete the program in as little as five months, but will have up to 18 months to finish the program.

 Students are expected to spend 8 to 10 hours per week on assignments; each credit is designed to be completed over the course of one month.

 Technology will be provided to those who lack consistent access.

 Ready for a new beginning?
 Take the COHS Self-Assessment now!

 For more information regarding the COHS program, please contact us at firstname.lastname@example.org or call 407.742.8888.

 On February 28, the Osceola Library System held a ceremony for its first graduate of the CARES Act-funded Career Online High School program.
-Tammy Putnam enrolled in the program in May 2021 having dropped out of high school in the 10th grade.
+Tammy Putnam enrolled in the program in May 2021 having left high school in the 10th grade.
 She worked two jobs to take care of her family and eventually found employment with a local company building fiberglass boats.
 To progress higher in her company, Tammy needed to complete her high school education.
 She found the online COHS program to be a convenient way to achieve her diploma while maintaining her job and taking care of her family.
-Dressed in a cap and gown provided by the Library, Tammy received her diploma alongside her children, husband and mother-in-law as they celebrated her accomplishment.
-Tammy acknowledged the value of finishing her high school diploma and thanked the Library "for the opportunity to take back [her] education."

 In the 2018-2019 budget year, the Osceola Library System awarded 20 scholarships for enrollment to the Career Online High School program.